realityexpander/AlamoHunt2/README.md

 - Lottie for animation
 - Retrofit for async endpoint loading and forming queries
   - Good example of chaining requests asynchronously
+- Handles back button and search button for virtual keyboard
+-

 Refactors for version 2